A Local's Guide to The Best Places to Eat in Oahu Hawaii

 675 Auahi St, Honolulu, HI 96825

-ARVO is an Aussie cafe, as I'm sure you can tell by the name.
+ARVO is an Aussie cafe, as I'm sure you can tell by the name and one of the best places to eat in Honolulu!
 It's my favorite place to grab coffee and breakfast because it is delicious and also beautiful.
 It shares a space with a cute boutique and plant store, Paiko.

 There's a lot of street art and murals in this area plus other shops and things to see so plan a bit of time to explore once you are done!

-Hawaiian Crown is the best pineapple in the entire world.
+Hawaiian Crown is the best pineapple in the entire world and one of the best places to eat Oahu for locals and also visitors!
 If you think you like pineapple, you will be completely mind blown by how much more amazing Hawaiian Crown really is.

 My mom's best friend from high school actually owns the company so I've been recommending it to people for years and I cannot tell you how many times I get messages about it after they go.
 They have a shop in Waikiki and they're also at the popular KCC Farmer's Market every Saturday morning.